danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-27-alamofire-objectmapper.md

 original: http://danielsaidi.com/blog/2017/08/23/alamofire-realm
 ---

-This is an updated version of a talk I gave at CocoaHeads Sthlm in 2017, on how to use Alamofire to communcate with an api, AlamofireObjectMapper to map responses, the Alamofire `RequestRetrier` to automatically retry failing requests and the `RequestAdapter` to adapt all requests.
-I also demonstrated how to use Realm to seamlessly add offline support, using the decorator pattern.
+This is an updated version of a talk I gave at CocoaHeads Sthlm in 2017, on how to use Alamofire to talk with an api, AlamofireObjectMapper to map responses, the Alamofire `RequestRetrier` to retry failing requests and the `RequestAdapter` to adapt all requests.

 In this post, I'll recreate the entire app from scratch, with some modifications.
 I have updated the [original post]({{page.original}}) to Swift 4.2 and to use some new code conventions as well.

 ## Disclaimer

 Since I gave this talk, `Codable` has been released as a native part of Swift.
-I will update this blog post to Swift 4.2, but you should really be using `Codable` instead of `Mappable`, since it's now SO easy to combine Alamofire and `Codable`.
+I will update this blog post to Swift 4.2, but you should really be using `Codable` instead of `Mappable`.

 Regarding the demo app structure, I normally prefer to extract as much logic and code as possible to separate libraries, which I then can use as decoupled blocks.
 For instance, I would keep my domain logic in a domain library that doesn't know anything about the app.

-I'd also keep all api logic in an api library that knows about the domain, but not about the app.
+I'd also keep all API logic in an API library that knows about the domain, but not the app.
 In this project, though, I will keep it simple.
 Think of the `Api` folder as a separate library, and `Auth` and `Movies` as part of a `Domain` library.

 ## Update information

 The [original blog post]({{page.original}}) was released in August 2017 and was updated about a week ago.
 The biggest differences between that post and this, is that this post changes the following:

-* I use `struct` instead of `class` for the models.
-Using structs simplifies how you can use and extend your model, collections etc. so using structs is something that I really recommend.
+* I use `struct` instead of `class` for models.
+Using structs simplifies how you can use and extend your model, collections etc. so it's something I really recommend.
 * I no longer use model protocols.
-I instead use api-specific model structs that can be mapped to domain-specific models.
-This is much more flexible, although it requires more mapping code.
+I instead use API-specific models that can be mapped to domain-specific models.
+This is much more flexible, but requires additional code.
 * The Swift 4.2 demo app has much more comments, to guide developers and explain what the various parts do.
-The code is also a lot better ;)

 ## Video

 You can watch the original talk [here]({{page.video}}).
 The talk focuses more on concepts than code, so that talk and this post complete eachother pretty well.

 ## Prerequisites

-For this article, I expect that you know how [CocoaPods]({{page.cocoapods}}) works.
-I will use terms like `podfile`, expecting you to know what it means.
+For this article, I expect that you know about [CocoaPods]({{page.cocoapods}}).
+I will use terms like `podfile` and expect you to know what it means.

 ## Source Code

-I recommend that you create an empty app project then work through this tutorial by coding.
-However, you can also download the source code for the Swift 4.2 demo app from [GitHub]({{page.github}}).
-The `master` branch contains source code for the demo app and `gh-pages` contains source code for the static api.
+I recommend that you create an app project and work through this tutorial by coding.
+You can also grab the code from [GitHub]({{page.github}}).
+The `master` branch contains code for the demo app and `gh-pages` contains source code for the static api.

 ## Why use a static api?

-In the demo, we will use a static api to fetch movies in different ways.
-The api is a static Jekyll web site with movies, that lets us grab single movies by id as well as top rated and top grossing movies.
+In the demo, we will use a static API to fetch movies.
+The API is a static Jekyll web site that lets us grab movies by ID, as well as top rated and top grossing movies.

-If you want to have a look at the static api data model, you can use check out and run the `gh-pages` branch with Jekyll.
-The online api has been taken down since this post was written.

-The limited api lets us focus on Alamofire and Realm instead of having to understand an external api, set up a developer account, handle auth logic etc.
+The limited API lets us focus on Alamofire and Realm instead of having to understand an external API, set up a developer account, handle auth logic etc.

-## Define the domain model
+## Defining the domain model

 Start by creating a clean Xcode project.
 I went with a simple iOS storyboard app, but you can set it up in any way you like.

-The app will fetch movie data from the api.
-A `Movie` has basic info and a `cast` list of `MovieActor`s.
-For simplicity, `MovieActor` only has a name to show how easy deep mapping is with Alamofire.
+The app fetches movies from the API.
+A `Movie` has basic info and a `cast` of `MovieActor`. `MovieActor` only has a name to show how easy deep mapping is with Alamofire.

-Let's define this domain-specific model as two structs.
-Create a `Movies` folder in the project root and add these two structs to it:
+Let's define this domain-specific model as two simple structs:

 ```swift
 struct Movie {